harryho/blog-hugo/content/os/use-windows-command-hotkey-as-hacker-2.md

 @echo off

+@echo."Task: "
-@echo."Assumption: You have multiple temp folders in different drives.
-You want to delete log files inside temp folder and its subdirectries.
-Before you delete them, you want to list all files first, file list should be sorted by time"
+@echo."You have multiple temp folders in different drives. "
+@echo."You want to delete log files inside temp folder and its subdirectries. "
+@echo."Before you delete them, you want to list all files first, file list"
+@echo."should be sorted by time"

 :again
    echo "Checking all Recycle bins for each drive ..."